yuhengy/NetworkLab/lab7/report/frameworkProblems.md

 + naming: in `list.h`, please not use name `new`, which is uncompatible with C++.
 + consistent: mac addr should also be store as uint instead of char[].
 So that, all ip, mask, mac, ttl, etc. should change endian.
 + bad abstraction: at the top of IP/ARP, I add a virtual application layer to decide what packet IP/ARP will send.
 This virtual application can keep IP/ARP holding a interface to upper layer, which is a good abstraction of them.
++ bug: in `packet.c`, will `free(packet)` work?
++ bad abstraction: it is important to figure out the job of each layer, both when transfer information up, and when diliver command down.
+When going up, one layer will
+  + input:
+    1. packet of this layer.
+    2. decoded header information of lower layer.
+  + work on:
+    1. decode the packet of this layer.
+    2. based on input2, decide whether handle the packet at this layer.
+  + output:
+    1. packet of next layer.
+    2. decoded header information of this layer.
+What means a good network architecture? the decoded header information should not be carried accross too many layers.
+In other words, upper layer should not make handling decision based on too lower layer data.
+When going down, one layer will
+  + input:
+    1. packet of upper layer.
+    2. command from upper layer to create this layer header.
+  + work on:
+    1. create this layer header from input2.
+  + output:
+    1. packet of this layer.
+    2. command for lower layer to create their header.
+  Good network architecture means command from upper layer will not be carried to too lower layer.
+In other works, upper layer should not provide detailed commands for too lower layer.

 ## good part
 + less copy: all modules handle the packet pointing to the same memory.

+## my framework
++ consistent: if a packet should be uploaded, handlePacket will upload packet to upper layer directly.
+Otherwise, it will call another handler.